-► IDE Channel 0 Master/Slave and IDE Secondary Master/Slave
+►IDE Channel 0 Master/Slave, Secondary Master/Slave, SATA Port2, SATA Port3

-These settings allow the user to set the parameters of the slots indicated above.
-Hit <Enter> to activate the following sub-menu screen for detailed options of these items.
+These settings allow the user to set the parameters of IDE Channel 0 Master/Slave, Secondary Master/Slave, SATA Port2, SATA Port3 slots.
+Hit <Enter> to activate the following submenu screen for detailed options of these items.
 Set the correct configurations accordingly.
-The items included in the sub-menu are:
+The items included in the submenu are: